Key Takeaways

 Vehicles solve these problems by "containing" many investors in one row on the cap table, keeping your cap table clean while still letting you include the investors you want.

-The Options Founders Have for These Vehicles
+Your Options for Investment Vehicles

 When founders consider using a vehicle, they generally have four options: